 The church, says Paul, is Christ's body.
 The church, says Paul, is worth suffering for.
-You see, Paul knew something we tend to ignore.
-Paul knew that Christ didn't die merely to rescue individual sinners.
-Christ died to form those saved sinners into an entity called the church.
+Paul knew something we tend to ignore, that Christ didn't die merely to rescue individual sinners.
+Christ died to form those rescued sinners into an entity called the church.

 This is critical, my friend.
-If we're going to rejoice in suffering, we must be gripped by God's amazing purpose for the church.
+If we're going to rejoice in suffering, we must be gripped by the amazing purpose God has for the church.

-Listen to Paul's passion for the church in verses 25-27, "I have become its servant by the commission God gave me to present to you the word of God in its fullness- the mystery that has been kept hidden for ages and generations, but is now disclosed to the saints.
+Listen to Paul's passion for the church as he writes in verses 25-27, "I have become its servant by the commission God gave me to present to you the word of God in its fullness- the mystery that has been kept hidden for ages and generations, but is now disclosed to the saints.
 To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory."

 I hope you love the church.
-I hope you're an active, supportive, functioning member of a local church.
+I hope you're an active, supportive, functioning member of your local church.
 But what is about the church that makes it so special?
 There are many things, but let's focus on two of them that Paul highlights here.

 A. God has made known a mystery in the church.
 Let's unpack what Paul says about the church in verses 25-27.
-First he says, "I have become its servant."
+First, he says, "I have become its servant."
 Who was Paul's master?
 "It was Christ," you say.
 That's true, but here he says he served the church.
 That's not a contradiction, for again, the church is actually Christ's body, so to serve the church for the glory of Christ is to serve Christ.

 How did Paul become a servant of the church?
 Did he volunteer?
-Hardly.
+No, he was recruited.
 He became its servant "by the commission God gave me."
 The Sovereign Lord chose him for the task, just as He did with you, if you are His follower.
-When He saves a sinner, He grafts that person into His body, gives that person a spiritual endowment or giftedness, and then tailor makes a ministry for that person to accomplish.
+When Christ saves a sinner, He grafts that person into His body, gives that person a spiritual endowment or giftedness, and then tailor makes ministries for that person to accomplish.

 What was Paul's ministry?
 He says he was commissioned by God "to present you [the believers living in the city of Colosse] the word of God in its fullness."
-And what specific message did he preach from the word of God?
-He says he preached "the mystery" (26).
+Paul's ministry was preaching.
+"I was appointed a herald and an apostle and a teacher," he says in 2 Timothy 1:11.

-We're not going to take time now to develop Paul's concept of "mystery" fully (check out Eph.
-3, if interested), but suffice it to say he's not talking about mystery in the sense of mysterious (like a mystery novel).
+And what specific message did he preach and teach?
+In verse 26 he says he preached "the mystery".
+He's not talking about mystery in the sense of mysterious (like a mystery novel).
 The term refers to something previously unknown that's now known.
-In fact, Paul specifically says in verse 26 that this mystery "has been kept hidden for ages and generations, but is now disclosed to the saints."
+In fact, Paul specifically says in verse 26 that this mystery "has been kept hidden for ages and generations, but is now disclosed to the saints." (see Eph 3:2-13)

-Two thousand years B.C.
-God chose a man named Abram, and through that man formed a family, and then a nation called Israel.
+Two thousand years BC God chose a man named Abram, and through that man formed a family, and then a nation called Israel.
 And He gave to that nation His Word, and a place for sacrifices, and a priesthood to offer those sacrifices.
 And so for century after century, if you wanted to be right with God you had to be a believing member of that nation (or at least approach God in dependence upon that nation).

-But then, through that chosen nation, God sent into the world His chosen Son, who on a Roman cross died and then conquered death for sinners, but not just Jewish sinners, but sinners from every nation.
+But then, through that chosen nation, God sent into the world His chosen Son, who on a Roman cross died and then conquered death for sinners, not just Jewish sinners, but sinners from every nation.
 And that's the mystery.